HaiziIzzudin/Code_Scraps/Vanced ROOT install instructions.md

 5. Do not reboot.
 Repeat step 3 to 4 but flash ytmusic module instead.
 6. Reboot.

 ### Please note that this tutorial will NOT be preventing PlayStore from updating the YouTube APK.
+For that you need to disable automatic updates from PlayStore.

 ## After successful restart, please check if:
 1. there is any ads when you play video and try to lock the screen to test for audio background playback.